Key Stage Four Curriculum Overview

 All students study English, Maths and Science at either GCSE or Functional Skills at level 1 or 2.
-All students also study Physical Education, Religious Education, Citizenship, Employability and Careers and have option choices including Level 1 Sports Leaders, Duke of Edinburgh Bronze Award, Functional Skills ICT and GCSEs in Food & Nutrition, Design & Technology, Geography and Art.
+All students also study Physical Education, Religious Education, Citizenship, Employability and Careers.
+Students also have option choices including Level 1 Sports Leaders, Duke of Edinburgh Bronze Award, Functional Skills ICT and GCSEs in Food & Nutrition, Design & Technology, Geography and Art.

 Vocational Option Choices

-Some students have extended work placements (on top of one week’s work experience, competed in the summer term of year 10) or take part in vocational study options at external providers.
+Some students also have extended work placements (on top of one week’s work experience, competed in the summer term of year 10) or take part in vocational study options at external providers.
+Current Key Stage four students have also had the opportunity to undertake training for certificates in Level 3 First Aid, Level 2 Manual Handling, Level 2 Health and Safety and Level 2 Fire Safety.

 Students who require extra Literacy and Numeracy support will receive this either in 1:1 or small group withdrawal.
 Personalised programmes are arranged for Reading (Sound Reading System) and Handwriting (Nelson).

-Key Stage four students are also involved in STEM days and Industry days throughout the academic year as well as having Careers lessons each fortnight which involve industry visits and sessions with Jobcentreplus, sessions with an independent careers adviser and visits to colleges, training providers and careers fairs.
+On top of our comprehensive and highly personalised careers programme, detailed on a separate tab, key stage four students are also involved in STEM days and Industry days throughout the academic year as well as having Careers lessons each fortnight which involve industry visits, sessions with Jobcentreplus, sessions with an independent careers adviser and visits to colleges, training providers and careers fairs

 Social, Moral, Spiritual and Cultural development